lunks/int/README.md

-## int, async continuous integration
+## int, asynchronous continuous integration

+int is a simple way to ensure your code is always on sync, fully tested and has full test coverage.
+All without a different CI machine.
+This is meant to run right from the developer's machine.

 ## Requirements